sr-lab/count-expander/README.md

 # Count Expander
 Re-hydrates password lists that contain counts.
+Also contains a utility that will do the opposite and dehydrate a raw password dump into a file of counts (frequencies) against passwords.

 ## Overview
 Some password lists that can be found online are formatted like this: